dotnet/orleans/Orleans-Streams/index.md

 **Individual Stream Events Delivery Guarantees**:
 Individual event delivery guarantees depend on individual stream providers.
 Some provide only best-effort at-most-once delivery (such as Simple Message Streams), while others provide at-least-once delivery (such as Azure Queue Streams).
 It is even possible to build a stream provider that will guarantee exactly once delivery (we don't have such a provider yet, but it is possible to build one with our [extensability model](Streams-Extensibility)).

-## Stream Providers

-Streams can come in different shapes and forms.
-Orleans provides a number of different stream implementations, via the concept **Stream Providers**.
-In particular, there are unreliable TCP based streams, such as **Simple Message Stream** and **Persistent Streams**.
-Persistent Streams can be extended to target specific queuing technologies via the concept of **Queue Adapters**.
-In addition, Orleans allows to build **Rewindable Streams**, that allow to subsribe and consume events from the past.

-More details on Steam Providers, Queue Adapters and Rewindable Streams can be found at [Stream Providers](Stream-Providers).

 ## Code Samples